 Do you identify as Lesbian, Gay, Bisexual or Transgender?
 Trade unions exist to improve the working lives of their members.
 Lesbian, gay, bisexual and transgender workers face harassment and discrimination.
 It’s hard to deal with on your own.
 As a UNISON member you have a voice in the UK’s largest public service union, committed to […]

 UNISON is committed to fighting racism and discrimination for its members at work and in their communities.
 Through the UNISON self organised Black Members Group black members have a voice, an opportunity to come together and work on key issues for themselves.
 Black workers are over represented in low paid, temporary or casual employment and […]

 The Northern Region Disabled Members Self Organised Group is a group where members who self identify as disabled are welcomed and encouraged to participate in a supportive environment.
 The Group meets four times a year (including an Annual General Meeting) in different venues across the Northern Region and aims; to raise the profile of disabled […]

 Women’s self-organisation in UNISON exists to ensure that women have the opportunity to meet together to discuss issues of common concern and link into the main agenda and priorities of the Union as a whole.
 In the Northern Region, women organise through the Regional Women’s Network.
 Want to get involved?
 Contact: Ronagh Craddock, Regional Women’s Lead […]

-As we celebrate Black History Month this October we remember the valuable contributions of black people to the UK over centuries.
+We celebrate Black History Month in October where we remember the valuable contributions of black people to the UK over centuries.
 UNISON has a long history of challenging inequality and tackling racism in the workplace and in wider society.
 The prominence of the Black Lives Matter movement throughout 2020 has shown that there is still […]